PythonsNFT/Pythons-NFT-Script/README.md

 I used the IDE PyCharm to construct and execute the script, which required some manual installation of Python Interpreters through the PyCharm preferences menu.
 Running the script will only generate 1 image at a time

-Helfpfull references regarding Numpy arrays for images: https://bic-berkeley.github.io/psych-214-fall-2016/arrays_and_images.html
+Helfpful references regarding Numpy arrays for images: https://bic-berkeley.github.io/psych-214-fall-2016/arrays_and_images.html

 https://www.datacamp.com/community/tutorials/python-numpy-tutorial